The Big Trees

 The Big Trees is a 1952 American lumberjack Western film starring Kirk Douglas and directed by Felix E. Feist.
-It was Kirk Douglas's final film for Warner Brothers, a film he did for free in exchange for the studio agreeing to release him from his long-term contract.
+It is Douglas's final film for Warner Bros.
+Pictures, and he performed without pay in exchange for releasing him from his long-term contract.

-The film has fallen into the public domain.
-Douglas plays a greedy timber baron who seeks to exploit the sequoia forest, while facing the protest of the Quaker colonists.
+The film entered the public domain in 1980 when its copyright was not renewed.

 Plot

-In 1900, lumberman Jim Fallon (Kirk Douglas) greedily eyes the big redwood trees in the virgin region of northern California.
-The land is already settled by, among others, a religious group led by Elder Bixby (Charles Meredith) who have a religious relationship with the redwoods and refuse to log them, using smaller trees for lumber.
-Jim becomes infatuated with Bixby's daughter, Alicia (Eve Miller), though that does not change his plan to cheat the homesteaders.
-When Jim's right-hand man, Yukon Burns (Edgar Buchanan) finds out, he changes sides and leads the locals in resisting Jim.
-The locals combat Jim's loggers with a sympathetic judge with Jim fighting back by using Federal laws.
+In 1900, lumberman Jim Fallon greedily eyes the tall redwood trees in the virgin region of northern California.
+A group led by Elder Bixby live there and have a religious relationship with the redwoods and refuse to log them, using smaller trees for lumber.
+Jim becomes infatuated with Bixby's daughter Alicia, although he plans to cheat the group.
+When Jim's right-hand man Yukon Burns learns the truth, he changes sides and leads the locals in resisting Jim.
+The locals combat Jim's loggers with a sympathetic judge, and Jim fights by using federal laws.

-Elder Bixby is killed when a big sequoia tree is chopped down by Jim's men and falls on his cabin.
-Jim's desperate attempt to rescue Alicia's father saves him from being convicted of murder.
-Meanwhile, timber rival Cleve Gregg (Harry Cording) appears on the scene, making it a three-way fight.
-Gregg and his partner Frenchy LeCroix (John Archer) try to assassinate Jim, but end up killing Yukon instead.
-Jim has a dramatic change of heart and leads the settlers in defeating Gregg and Frenchy.
-Afterwards, Jim marries Alicia and settles down.
+Elder Bixby is killed when a large sequoia tree is felled by Jim's men and falls on his cabin.
+Jim's desperate attempt to rescue Bixby saves him from a murder conviction.

+When timber rival Cleve Gregg appears, the battle becomes a three-way fight.
+Gregg and his partner Frenchy LeCroix try to murder Jim but kill Yukon instead.
+Jim experiences a dramatic change of heart and leads the settlers in defeating Gregg and Frenchy.
+Jim marries Alicia.